-Columbine is a favorite perennial for many gardeners, for its unusual flowers and ease of care.
+Columbine is a favorite perennial for many gardeners for its unusual flowers and ease of care.
 Aquilegia viridiflora is a special variety of this plant that lovers of columbine need to check out.
-Also known as green or chocolate soldier or green columbine, it produces stunning, chocolate-brown blooms.
+Also known as green or chocolate soldier or green columbine, it produces stunning, chocolate brown blooms.

 What are Green Columbine Plants?

-This variety of columbine grows to about 12 inches (30 cm.) and is great for beds and flower borders, cottage gardens, and natural or informal areas.
+The two common names for this plant, green-flowered columbine and chocolate soldier columbine, seem contradictory, but this unique variety produces flowers that have touches of both pale green and chocolate brown.
+For those not familiar with columbine, the flowers are inverted and bell or bonnet shaped.
+On the green flower columbine, the sepals are pale green and the petals chocolate brown to purple.
+This variety of columbine grows to about 12 inches (31 cm.) and is great for beds and flower borders, cottage gardens, and natural or informal areas.
 It is a fairly compact type of columbine, which makes it a great choice for rock gardens and the front edges of borders and beds.
 You’ll get flowers in late spring and early summer.

 Growing Chocolate Soldier Columbine